 We also previously analyzed the advantages and disadvantages of hydropower plants.
 They aren’t entirely emission-free if artificial reservoirs are used, and in most cases, they are.
 However, converting the energy from the water flow to electricity is reliable, adjustable to specific or seasonal needs, and produces no harmful waste.
 It also plays well with other sources of energy.

 To clarify, it can provide backup energy generation when other sources of energy fail to meet the demand.
-To avoid footing a massive upfront bill for constructions, engineers are starting to dive deeper into tidal turbines, which are currently used on small scale.
+To avoid footing a massive upfront bill for construction, engineers are starting to dive deeper into tidal turbines, which are currently used on small scale.
 This type of technology would convert the energy of the tides into electricity.

 4. Nuclear power plants